oceanprotocol/ocean-node/docs/services.md

 { "id": "cpu-small", "minServiceDuration": 600, "maxServiceDuration": 3600, "fees": { "1": [ ... ] } }
 ```

-`minServiceDuration` is also the **billing floor**: a service costs
-`max(duration, minServiceDuration)` rounded up to whole minutes, so a request under the floor
+`minServiceDuration` is a minimum **purchase**, applied to a start and to an extension alike:
+SERVICE_START rejects a shorter `duration` and SERVICE_EXTEND rejects a shorter
+`additionalDuration`, rather than granting the smaller window and charging for the floor.
+Anything accepted is priced by its actual duration, rounded up to whole minutes.
+Rejecting is
+what keeps the two honest — billing a 100 s top-up as 600 s would let ten of them add 1000 s of
-is rejected rather than silently charged for time it was not granted.
-It defaults to the
-environment's `minJobDuration`, which is exactly what services were already billed at — so
+runtime while charging for 6000 s.
+It defaults to the environment's `minJobDuration`, which is
-leaving both new fields unset changes nothing.
+exactly what services were already billed at, so leaving both new fields unset changes nothing.

 Both are separate from `minJobDuration` / `maxJobDuration`, which are per-env too but apply
 only to compute jobs.

-SERVICE_EXTEND does not enforce the floor on `additionalDuration` — a
-small top-up on a running service stays allowed — but it does price against it.
+An environment whose resolved floor exceeds its resolved cap is a **fatal config error**: no
+duration could satisfy both, so the node logs the offending environment and refuses to start
+rather than advertising an environment that can never be booked.

 **Templates are not shipped in the image.** The node reads them from a folder the operator
 mounts in, so a node without that mount advertises no templates at all.
 Point